-Operation Math Code Squad or just Code Squad as we refer to at KinderTown (yes, we play with the apps long after they are selected for our app store) is designed for up to four players and builds intentionally on team work.
+Operation Math Code Squad or just Code Squad as we refer to at KinderTown (yes, we play with the apps long after they are selected for our app store) is designed for up to four players and builds intentionally on teamwork.
 Don’t worry, you can also fly solo.

 There are 21 missions with 3 skill levels.
-Many options are available which makes this an easy to use customised game.
+Many options are available which makes this an easy to use customized game.
 Settings include all math operations, which can be selected to appear individually, or as part of a mix of operations.

-Your mission, if you choose to accept it, is work together as a team, solving math problems to disarm math-busting devices.
-The team must be quick, yet careful, while trying to disarm the device.
+Your mission, if you choose to accept it, is to work together as a team, solving math problems to disarm math-busting devices.
+The team must be quick, yet careful while trying to disarm the device.
 This is where the teamwork comes in!
 You want everyone to be successful because after 5 errors your fellow agent becomes disqualified and puts the whole team at risk.
 If you succeed the teams get a victory message from Agent Prime, which has a spy-themed feel.

 With multiple kids on the device, you’ll hear encouragement and plenty of math talk emerge.
 One struggle we had was confusing the numbers 9 and 6, which you often have to read upside down making them hard to distinguish quickly.
 Make sure to point this out to your kids before jumping into the game.